Optimized variance estimation under interference and complex experimental designs: Constructing Variance Bounds

 \subsection{Norm Objectives}

 We will first consider when an experimenter has little or no background knowledge about the potential outcomes.
-In this setting, the objective function encodes the experimenter's risk preference concerning the bound.
-In particular, there is a trade-off between average performance and worst-case performance when selecting a variance bound.

-Informally, our goal here is to select a variance bound that is not excessively conservative as a function of the potential outcomes.
-A way to measure the magnitude of a quadratic form is by a matrix norm of its coefficient matrix.
-Thus, to make the variance bound small, we should select a coefficient matrix $\boundM$ with small norm.
+Our goal here is to select a variance bound that is not excessively conservative for most potential outcomes.
+This corresponds to selecting a quadratic form of small magnitude, as measured by a matrix norm of its coefficient matrix.
 We will use the family of Schatten $p$-norms for matrices to make this idea precise.
-This family of norms also allows us to capture the risk trade-off.

-On the one hand, the experimenter may select a bound that does not introduce much conservativeness when averaged over all possible potential outcomes, in a sense that will be made rigorous shortly, but then the bound can be excessively conservative for a subset of those potential outcomes.
-On the other hand, the experimenter may select a bound that never is excessively conservative, but then it will be more conservative on average.
-A risk tolerant experimenter would prefer the first type of bound, while a risk averse experimenter would prefer the second type.